Skip to main content

 Service

-Know what information the business holds, why it matters, and who owns it before security, privacy, or continuity decisions get made in the dark.
+Know which information loss would hurt first, who owns it, and where it sits before security, privacy, or continuity decisions get made in the dark.

 Typical deliverable